 LINK FOR FULL BOOK

-The photo book "Fishing for the Stories Left" captures the contemporary fishing community near the Port of Los Angeles in 2022, nearly eight decades after the forced displacement of Japanese fisher immigrants in the 1940s.
-Portraits of fishers and boat staff, alongside industrial landscapes of San Pedro and its wildlife, depict the coexistence of humans, machines, and animals with the oceans.
-The project sheds light on the community’s perspectives amid rising marine pollution and reflects on the parallel between devastated habitats and erased human history.
+Eight decades have passed since Japanese fisher immigrants, who were instrumental in shaping Los Angeles' canning industry, were evacuated from the Port of Los Angeles during WWII.
+Originally aimed at uncovering remnants of this history in San Pedro in 2022, “Fishing for the Stories Left” evolved into a documentation of the neighborhood's contemporary fishing community.
+Portraits of fishers and boat staff, alongside industrial landscapes and wildlife, highlight the coexistence of humans, machines, and animals with the ocean.
+The project explores the community’s perspectives amid rising marine pollution and reflects on the parallels between devastated habitats and erased human histories.

 Fisher Frank Jose sits on the cliff along the Cabrillo Beach Jetty, gazing at the LA Harbor as he waits for a bite in May 2022.
 Gaining a catch was guaranteed here 10 years ago, yet getting one to two fish would be lucky nowadays, Jose said.